Enterprise-CMCS/cmcs-eregulations/README.md

 2. Next, run the script `/solution/backend/scripts/backup.sql`.
 You'll be prompted to provide the credentials for the production database.

 3. Once the backup process is finished, you'll find a copy of the backup file in the directory where the command was executed.
-The file will be named in the following format: <name of your db>_<date>.sql.
+The file will be named in the following format: `<name of your db>_<date>.sql`.

 4. With the backup file ready, proceed to restore the database by running the script `/solution/backend/scripts/restore_db.sh`.